 When they [pious] cried for help, the L-rd heard and delivered them from all their troubles.
 The L-rd is near to the brokenhearted and saves the crushed in spirit.
 Many are the afflictions of the righteous but the L-rd delivers him from them all.
 He guards all his bones; not one of them is broken.

 This Psalm begins: A Psalm of David, when he feigned madness before Abimelech, so that he drove him out, and he went away.
 After he was saved from Abimelech, David praised G-d for protecting the righteous.

-The New Testament cites the verse under discussion as foretelling that none of Jesus' bones would be broken on the cross:
+The verse under discussion supposedly foretells that none of Jesus' bones would be broken on the cross: